-This policy explains how the Premier League uses personal data provided by, or received in respect of, players (including EFL players) and academy players as well as persons associated with them and the Premier League, but not employed or contracted by the Premier League, including, agents, managers, trialists, coaches, scouts, club staff, directors (including shadow directors and club owners) and player family members (you or your), in accordance with the General Data Protection Regulation and other applicable data protection legislation including the Data Protection Act 2018 (together, the Data Protection Law).
+This policy explains how the Premier League uses personal data provided by, or received in respect of, players and academy players (including EFL players) as well as persons associated with such players and the Premier League (but other than those employed or contracted by the Premier League) including, player family members, match officials, agents, managers, trialists, coaches, scouts, club staff, directors (including shadow directors and club owners) and the personnel of current and prospective broadcast partners and other official licensees (collectively referred to as Related Persons, and individually as you or your), in accordance with the General Data Protection Regulation (including as adopted under UK law following the end of the Brexit transition) and other applicable data protection legislation including the Data Protection Act 2018 (together, the Data Protection Law).

-This policy applies to our use of your personal data, but other organisations such as the Football Association (the FA), English Football League (the EFL), the Players' Football Association (the PFA), the Union of European Football Associations (UEFA) and Fédération Internationale de Football Association (FIFA) (together, the Football Authorities) and the Premier League's and EFL's member football clubs (each a Club) (as applicable) are also likely to collect and use your personal data and you should also refer to their respective privacy policies to understand how each of these organisations use your personal data.
+This policy applies to our use of your personal data, but other organisations such as the Football Association (the FA), English Football League (the EFL), the Professional Footballer’s Association (the PFA), the Union of European Football Associations (UEFA) and Fédération Internationale de Football Association (FIFA) (together, the Football Authorities), the Professional Game Match Officials Limited (PGMOL) and the Premier League's and EFL's member football clubs (each a Club) (as applicable) are also likely to collect and use your personal data and you should also refer to their respective privacy policies to understand how each of these organisations collect and use your personal data.

 1.1.
-The Premier League is a “controller” under the Data Protection Law which means that we are responsible for deciding how we use the personal data that we collect about you.
+When personal data is collected and used for the purposes of this policy, the Premier League is a “controller” under the Data Protection Law which means that we are responsible for deciding how we use the personal data that we collect about you.

 1.2.
 In accordance with the Data Protection Law, we will ensure that the personal data we hold about you is, at all times: